Learn all about mushrooms and then satisfy your cravings for an umami-rich meal with this thick and creamy pureed mushroom soup – no cream added!

 - Add the drained dried mushrooms, vegetable broth, water, evaporated skim milk, and potatoes to the pot.
 Bring to a boil; cover and simmer for 45 minutes.

 - Working in batches, transfer soup to a blender and puree until smooth.
+Alternatively, use an immersion blender to blend the soup directly in the pot.
 Return the pureed soup to the pot and season with salt and pepper.

 - Serve hot, garnished with a drizzle of truffle oil or a dollop of crème fraiche and a sprinkling of minced chives.